Farama-Foundation/Miniworld/README.md

 # gym-miniworld

-Simple 3D interior simulator for RL &amp; robotics research
+Simple 3D interior environment simulator for RL &amp; robotics research.

 Please use this bibtex if you want to cite this repository in your publications: